oomlout/oomlout_oomp_builder/parts/electronic_breakout_board_devkitc_mcu_espressif_esp32/readme.md

-# Electronic Breakout Board Devkitc MCU Espressif Esp32
+# Electronic Breakout Board Devkitc Mcu Espressif Esp32

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base